 Review: ‘Let Me In’ by Erin McCarthy

-I received this book for free from RockStar PR in exchange for an honest review.
+I received a complimentary copy of the book from the RockStar PR in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Let Me Inby Erin McCarthy